open-mmlab/mmcv/docs/cnn.md

 During training, a proper initialization strategy is beneficial to speed the training or obtain a higher performance.
 In MMCV, we provide some commonly used methods for initializing modules like `nn.Conv2d`.
-Of course, we also provide a high-level APIs for initializing the entire model containing one or more modules.
+Of course, we also provide a high-level APIs for initializing model containing one or more modules.

 #### **Initialization of module**